eclipse-openj9/openj9-docs/docs/vgclog.md

 The `<vmargs>` section records any VM configuration [command-line options](cmdline_specifying.md) (VM arguments) that are specified.
 The following types of options are recorded:

 - non-standard [JVM `-X` options](x_jvm_commands.md) and [JVM `-XX` options](xx_jvm_commands.md).
 In the example output, the log records the location of the file that contains VM options and definitions as `java/perffarm/sdks/O11_j9_x64_linux-20201014/sdk/lib/options.default`.
 The verbose GC log option is set to `-Xverbosegclog:verbosegc.xml` to write the verbose GC log output to an XML file.
 The initial and maximum Java&trade; object heap sizes are both set to 1024 KB by using the `-Xms` and `-Xmx` options.
 - [system property options](d_jvm_commands.md).
-In the example output, the system property `com.ibm.oti.vm.bootstrap.library.path` is set.
+In the example output, the system property `file.encoding` is set to `bestfit936` to force the GBK converter to follow unicode 2.0 rather than 3.0 standards.

 These command-line options can be set by using the command line, or by passing a manifest file, options file, or environment variable to the VM.